plumier/plumier/docs/Fundamentals.md

 }
 ```

 Above code showing that the `@val.email()` validator applied into the parameter directly.
+Using controller above when API consumer provided invalid email address the response with status 422 automatically returned without having to touch the controller.
+This is an intended behavior because further you can create your own custom validator easily.

+`@val` decorator can be applied anywhere on the domain property in a deep nested children.

 ```typescript
 import { val } from "plumier"